sequinstream/sequin/README.md

 ### Sequin vs Debezium

-Debezium is also a CDC tool that captures changes from Postgres and streams them to messaging systems like Kafka.
+Debezium is also a change data capture tool that captures changes from Postgres and streams them to messaging systems like Kafka.
 Debezium requires significant infrastructure (Kafka, Zookeeper, Connect) to operate.

-Sequin provides the same CDC capabilities but with a much simpler setup:
+Sequin provides the same change data capture capabilities but with a much simpler setup:

 1. **No Kafka required**: Sequin doesn't require Kafka or Zookeeper.
 2. **Native destinations**: With Debezium, you route to destinations via Kafka Connect.
 With Sequin, you stream directly to your destination of choice.
 This means simpler setup, fewer transforms, and fewer moving parts.